 The alert parent may then stop the student’s expulsion hearing from proceeding.

-Right to Appeal if Expulsion Hearing Proceeds in Breach of Timelines
+Right to Appeal Expulsions in Breach of Timelines

 If the school district moves forward with a student expulsion hearing regardless of messing up due to summer “schooldays” being ignored or not counted, this error could give a parent the right to appeal to the county board of education.